 Once you have defined the mobile app project…

-Have you thought about how you want to promote your mobile app?
+Have you thought about how you want to promote your mobile app project?
 And how you will achieve downloads and a respectable position in the markets?
-Keep in mind that you can make major investments to create a mobile application and bring it to market but if you don’t reach your target audience, you will have wasted your time and money.
-So do not blow your whole budget on the development of your app, leave a portion for App Marketing campaigns.
+Keep in mind that you can make major investments to create a mobile application and bring it to the market but if you don’t reach your target audience, you will only waste your time and money.
+So do not spend your whole budget on the development of your app but save a part for the marketing campaigns.

-Before launching the application you must have a well-defined App Marketing strategy.
-Here is a brief to defining your marketing strategy.
+Before launching the application you must have a well-defined marketing strategy.
+Here is a brief list to define the essentials:

 - The landing page or website presentation is also essential.
-If your project is only a mobile application it is imperative that you have in mind a website or even a static page with the download links.
-This allows you to have a page in which to present the product and improve your positioning on the web, etc.
+If your project only contains a mobile application, it is significant that you have in mind a website or even a static page with the download links.
+This allows you to have a page in which to present the product and improve your positioning on the web.

 - Generate and send press releases to specialised media outlets.
-Find specialized media which reaches your audience and try to publish an article presenting your mobile app, with indications as to where to download the app.
+Find specialised media that reaches your audience and try to publish an article presenting your mobile app project, with indications to download the app.
 This allows you to further improve the positioning of your mobile app downloads and reach your target audience.
-If bloggers or pages that do reviews or reviews after trying the app describe their operation will help in your campaign App Marketing.
-This type of articles in specialized media is shared on social networks and will be for potential users of your app read.
+If bloggers write about your app or reviews are written at the downloading page, positive opinions could help moving your marketing campaign forward.
+This type of articles are shared on social networks and are likely to be read by your target audience.

-Once you have followed all these steps we suggest you to come to Yeeply, a specialized platform where you can find the best mobile developers for apps and mobile marketing to make your mobile project a reality
+Once you have followed all these steps we suggest you reach out to Yeeply, a specialised platform where you can find the best mobile app developers and mobile marketing experts to make your project successful.